sebastiankozub/CrAz4HomeOfficer/Readme.md

 ## Issues - To resolve on Win32 layer

-101. Achieving token when running in Interactive Enviroemnet.
+101. Achieving token when running in Interactive Enviroemnet
-102. Enumarating logged-in users - Also RDP connected users.
+102. Enumarating logged-in users - Also RDP connected users
-103. Choosing one or few of the active desktops to interact.
+103. Choosing one or few of the active desktops to interact
-104. Sending info to logged-in users.
+104. Sending info to logged-in users
-105. Sending questions to logged-in users.
+105. Sending questions to logged-in users
 106. WinAPI Message Loop approaches to check:
     - WinForms,
     - WPF,
-	 - custom loop...
+    - custom WinAPI loop
 107. Garbage Collecting - GIF from FileStream crashes when capture 60 seconds and more
-108.
-109. More MultiThreading everywhere
-110.
+108. More MultiThreading everywhere, MT screen saving and movie encoders.
+109. Async menu, Async WinApi Message Loop message dispaching.

 ## Getting Things Done

-201. Proper application log pattern & implementation on whole codebase.
+201. Proper application log pattern & implementation on whole codebase
 202. Clean Code.
-General cleaning.
+General cleaning
-203. Find nice Unit Testing pattern to the solution - specific and breaking Windows security rules application functionalities.
+203. Find nice Unit Testing pattern to the solution - specific and breaking Windows security rules application functionalities